FirestormAngel/raspberry-documentation/README.md

 	txpower 31.00 dBm
 ```

 #### Troubleshooting

 #### Summary
-This chapter has set the foundation accesspoint configuration for enabling the wifi 802.11 broadcasting.
+This chapter has set the foundation for your accesspoint configuration and for enabling the wifi 802.11 broadcasting.
+It should be broadcasting its ssid now, but lets finish the next chapter before connecting to the ssid.

 ### Chapter 0x07: Installing and configuring components for DNS, DHCP, iptables

-#### Why do we need the dnsmasq service?
+#### Why do we need the dnsmasq.service?
 In this chapter we are going to enable dhcp and dns which will enable your accesspoint to configure any wifi attached devices with the ip addresses they will be using to navigate the wifi network.
 I'll be using dnsmasq since this probably is the most qualified software for this task.

 #### Set the right expectations